-This is an old preface tinkered with in the 1970s.
-It is provided, in several Sacramentaries, either for the last Sunday after Epiphany or for Sepuagesima itself.
+This is an old preface tinkered with in the 1970s when it was included in the Novus Ordo.
+It is provided, in several old Sacramentaries, either for the last Sunday after Epiphany or for Septuagesima itself.
 So I suppose it is ... sort of ... seasonal.
-I think somebody once suggested that, in an enriched version of the Old Mass, it would make an appropriate optional Proper Preface for the Gesima Sundays.
-I would have no problem with that were it not for the fact that the Novus Ordo took liberties with the text.
+My problem with it is that the Novus Ordo took liberties with the ancient texts.
 Same old story ...

 VD ... omnipotens aeterne Deus: Ad cuius immensam gloriam pertinere cognoscimus ut mortalibus tua Deitate succurreres; sed et nobis provideres de ipsa mortalitate nostra remedium, et perditos quosque unde perierant, inde salvares, per Xtm Dnm nostrum.

-In despair, I ended up, as one does, looking at the Verona Sacramentary, also called the Leonine Sacramentary, which I suspect has the earliest known version of this preface (beginning of October).
+In despair, I ended up, as one does, looking at the Verona Sacramentary, also called the Leonine Sacramentary, which I suspect has the earliest known version of this preface (at the beginning of October).
 Basic differences are these: for the "pertinere cognoscimus" VS simply had "pertinet"; and the subjunctive verbs were in the Perfect Subjunctive: "succurreris ... provideris ... salvaris".

 Well, that solves my problems about Sequence of Tenses, doesn't it.
 These nice healthy perfect subjunctives seem already to have mutated into imperfects in the Sacramentarium Bergomense and the 'Gregorian' Missal.
 [Salvaris is by a common syncope for salvaveris.
 One source, incidentally, has its knickers in a real twist: it reads succurras.]